-The purpose of this project is to refine garden suite regulations, drawing from suggestions made at Public Hearing and analysis of recent development permit applications.
-The end result will be a set of recommended changes to the Zoning Bylaw to further improve the buildability of garden suites.
+The purpose of this project was to refine garden suite regulations, drawing from suggestions made at a previous Public Hearing meeting, an analysis of development permit applications, and discussions with stakeholders.
+The end result was a set of recommended changes to the Zoning Bylaw to improve the buildability of garden suites.

-- Adjust inclusive design standards for accessible suites
+- Adjusting inclusive design standards for accessible suites

-- Increase maximum total building floor area from 120 square metres to 130 square metres
+- Increasing maximum total building floor area from 120 square metres to 130 square metres

-- Remove maximum floor area for living space
+- Removing maximum floor area for living space

-- Provide opportunities for tiny homes to be permitted as garden suites by removing minimum floor area requirements for garden suites
+- Providing opportunities for stationary tiny homes to be permitted as garden suites by removing minimum floor area requirements for garden suites

-- Remove minimum lot size, aligning with the approach for secondary suites to allow these units on narrow lot properties
+- Removing minimum lot size, aligning with the approach for secondary suites to allow garden suites on narrow lot properties

 The City of Edmonton is committed to citizen engagement.